 Most people will experience tooth loss at some point in their life.
 Whether it is from trauma or disease, you will probably lose at least one tooth eventually.
 However, even loosing one single tooth is a big deal.
 That’s why we provide single dental implants and other missing tooth replacement options.

 Loosing a tooth can lead to oral health concerns and an unsightly gap in your smile.
-That void in your smile can lead to gradual bone weakening and loss in the jaw.
-It will also cause your teeth to shift which can cause bite issues and an increased risk of gum disease.
+That void in your smile can lead to gradual bone weakening and bone loss in the jaw.
+It will also cause your teeth to shift, which can cause bite issues and an increased risk of gum disease.

-A Single Tooth Dental Implant
+What is a Single Tooth Dental Implant

 The Benefits of Choosing a Single Tooth Implant

-Other Treatment Options
+Alternative Missing Teeth Treatment Options

-Other not-so-natural options to replace your tooth include a dental bridge or a one tooth denture.
+Other options to replace your tooth include a dental bridge or a one tooth denture.
 A dental bridge requires you to sacrifice the health of your surrounding teeth to have it properly attached.
-The two adjacent teeth will need to be grinded down to accommodate the bridge.
+The two adjacent teeth will need to be ground-down to accommodate the bridge.
 This will also add a significant amount of pressure to them.
 A single tooth implant does not involve utilizing your adjacent, healthy teeth in any way.

 A one tooth partial denture sometimes requires metal clasps that are very noticeable while smiling or talking.
 They are typically not very natural looking and are not very durable.
 This will limit the types of food you are able to chew.
-This solution is usually used temporarily until the patient is able to get a fixed bridge or implant.
+This solution is usually a temporarily one, until the patient is able to get a fixed bridge or implant.
 A single tooth implant is a much more reliable and natural looking solution.